root360/collectd-cloudhealth-memory-aws-plugin/README.md

   * `memory:used:percent.avg`
   * `memory:used:percent.max`
   * `memory:used:percent.min`
+* Stores metrics in memory by default (see `cloudhealthmemory.conf` for persistence)
 * Uses a background thread for uploading the metrics after 1 hour
+  * including retry on connection issues
+  * if upload does not work, the next upload cycle will include all missing metrics

 ![Design - can be edited with draw.io](/design.png)